Brajime1124/ActiveDirectDemo/README.md

 ---

 ## **📌 Conclusion**
-This home lab demonstrates your ability to set up and manage an **Active Directory environment**, a key skill in IT support, system administration, and cybersecurity roles.
-Recruiters can see your hands-on experience with:
+This home lab demonstrates my ability to set up and manage an **Active Directory environment**, a key skill in IT support, system administration, and cybersecurity roles.
+Recruiters can see hands-on experience with:

 ✅ **Virtualization**
 ✅ **Windows Server Administration**